How can I use Data Pipeline to run a one-time copy or automate a scheduled synchronization of my Amazon S3 buckets?

 9. For IAM roles, you can select either the Default role or a Custom role.
 The default role has Amazon S3 permissions for s3:CreateBucket, s3:DeleteObject, s3:Get*, s3:List*, and s3:Put*.

-Note: If the buckets have default encryption with AWS Key Management Service (AWS KMS), then you must grant the Data Pipeline role permissions for using the AWS KMS key.
+Note: If the buckets have default encryption with AWS Key Management Service (AWS KMS), then make sure the proper permissions are granted.
+Proper permissions for using the AWS KMS key must be granted to the Data Pipeline role.

 10. Choose Activate.